Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

 - I'm a sixth-year math PhD student at the University of Pittsburgh, under the guidance of <a href="https://www.mathematics.pitt.edu/people/roman-fedorov"> Prof. Roman Fedorov</a>.
 Before that, I received my master's degree from the University of Illinois Urbana-Champaign and bachelor's degree from Nankai University.

 - My research focuses on algebraic geometry and representation theory.
-More specifically, I am interested in moduli stacks of Higgs bundles and bundles with connections and character varieties.
-Recently, I am also interested in moduli spaces of quiver representations.
+More specifically, I am interested in moduli stacks of Higgs bundles and bundles with connections, character varieties, and moduli spaces of quiver representations.

 ### Upcoming Travel: